What is License Plate Recognition (LPR)?

 Video security has advanced significantly in recent years, with new technologies powered by machine learning and advanced artificial intelligence creating new capabilities.
 One of these features is License Plate Recognition (LPR).
 This increasingly in-demand feature is able to detect and read license plates to make it much easier for users, or the authorities, to quickly identify any vehicle on the scene.

-The technology goes by several names: License Plate Recognition (LPR), Automatic Number Plate Recognition (ANPR), Automated License Plate Readers (ALPR), or Number Plate Recognition (NPR).
+The technology goes by several names: License Plate Recognition (LPR), Automatic Number Plate Recognition, Automated License Plate Readers (ALPR), or Number Plate Recognition (NPR).
 But no matter the specific terminology, it has become clear that this is a very powerful tool that many users should look to incorporate into their video surveillance system.

 Jump to each section to learn more: